UCLNatSci/2024/NSCI0035/_sources/PhilosophyOfPhysics.md

 Niels Bohr’s **principle of complementarity** sought to address the apparent contradictions in quantum mechanics by asserting that quantum systems exhibit mutually exclusive properties depending on the experimental context.
 For instance, electrons behave like particles in some setups and like waves in others, but never both simultaneously.

-Bohr emphasized the contextuality of quantum measurements, arguing that quantum properties do not exist independently of the experimental setup.
-While this perspective aligns with instrumentalist interpretations, it has been criticized for undermining realism.
+Bohr emphasised the contextuality of quantum measurements, arguing that quantum properties do not exist independently of the experimental setup.
+While this perspective aligns with instrumentalist interpretations, it has been criticised for undermining realism.
 Schrödinger, in particular, viewed Bohr’s approach as overly philosophical and insufficiently physical, as reflected in his famous cat paradox, which highlighted the absurdity of superpositions persisting at macroscopic scales.

 ---